AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-54965-visual-merchandising-grid-not-display-correct-stock.md

 <u>Actual Results</u>:

-In the *All store views Scopes* the product with custom stock does not show any quantity, only when the *Default Store View* scope is selected the custom stock shows the quantity of the product.
+In the *[!UICONTROL All Store Views]* scopes, the product with custom stock does not show any quantity.
+It is only when the *[!UICONTROL Default Store View]* scope is selected the custom stock shows the quantity of the product.

 <u>Expected Results</u>: